What is the “Mapping civic education in Europe”?

 In the second stage, we send a shorter questionnaire to the civic education actors who have filled in the initial survey, this time indicating their relationship to other respondents.
 The second stage of the mapping identifies existing civic education networks in each of the mapped countries.

-Our mapping is not a research project and does not strive to achieve a representative sample of countries.
+Our mapping is not a research project and does not strive to achieve a representative sample in the country.

 Who is eligible to be mapped?

-Variety of organizations together with individuals which actively implement activities in the field of civic education defined as above are eligible to be mapped.
-Our focus is set on non-governmental organizations, networks, foundations, experts in the profession and social media influencers on the topic.
+A variety of organizations together with individuals who actively implement activities in the field of civic education defined above are eligible to be mapped.
+Our focus is set on non-governmental organizations, networks, foundations, experts in the profession, and social media influencers on the topic.

 Will the map be updated regularly?

-Yes, we understand that the map depicts the situation in given time and we wish to update the map regularly.
-Thus, we plan to secure resources to be able to update the map on a yearly basis.
+Yes, we understand that the map depicts the situation at a given time and we wish to update the map regularly.
+Actors from the 21 countries encompassed in 2021-2022 interested to be showcased on the map can fill out a form and be included on the map.

 Why should I/my organization participate?

 The results from the questionnaire will demonstrate the relationships in civil society, by giving visibility to you and others in the field.
-Our mapping will help inform not only the activities of the CIVICS, but also the work of large international and national civil society organizations, grant-making programs, networks, researchers and academia.
+Our mapping will help inform not only the activities of THE CIVICS but also the work of large international and national civil society organizations, grant-making programmes, networks, researchers and academia.

 How can I/my organization participate?